symbolic233/15-466-f24-base6/README.md

 Author: Yoseph Mak

-Design: This is a nonogram puzzle game where multiple people work together to complete the grid.
+Design: This is a [nonogram](https://en.wikipedia.org/wiki/Nonogram) puzzle game where multiple people work together to complete the grid.

-Networking: (TODO: How does your game implement client/server multiplayer?
-What messages are transmitted?
-Where in the code?)
+Networking: The client/server multiplayer is mainly done in the [Game.cpp](Game.cpp) file.
+The client and server exchange messages where the client sends over their buttons only, which tells the server what to do with them.
+Meanwhile, the server sends clients the state of the game, other grid information, and what all other players are doing.
+The actual [client.cpp](client.cpp) and [server.cpp](server.cpp) use the message code from this to communicate.

 Screen Shot: